ramirovargas/microservice-docker/README.md

 ## Aspects that were taken into account
 * Have the discovery service for each service
 * have the main service main and connected with **feign** to get the other services
-* Logistic services were seen as order handlers, bill services were seen as product handlers, so endpoints with their names
+* Logistic services were seen as order handlers, bill services were seen as product handlers, thats why el endpoints with their names